 Every activity is assigned a level by the cruise line.
 Unfortunately, these levels are not very descriptive, and for some activities, may be woefully insufficient.

 For instance, most cruise lines list both the White Pass train trips and Glacier Point ATV Exploration as easy, but for the former Alaska excursion, you are simply a passenger, while the latter has you piloting your own vehicle.

 It’s always better to ask, especially if you have any health concerns or mobility issues.
 Minor issues like stiff knees or a limited range of motion can be unpleasant on an excursion like the Ocean Raft Adventure, even if you are relatively healthy otherwise.

 6. The tours booked on the ship are exactly the same as the ones you can book elsewhere.

 This is a big one.
 With very, very few exceptions, you can book the exact same tour off the boat, as you can on the boat.
-In other words, it is more than possible to do Alaska shore excursions on your own.
 Often times, you can do so for a cheaper price as well.
 Exceptions to this rule tend to be the large coach tours, which in Skagway are operated almost exclusively by Holland America Princess Alaska.
 However, by booking the exact same tour elsewhere, instead of riding in a large coach bus, you’ll enjoy a more personalized and smaller group experience in a comfortable mini-coach bus.

 You should definitely do your research when selecting your tours, as sometimes “exclusive to us” can mean something as simple as adding a 10-minute marshmallow roast to the end of a regular tour.
 Nothing else has changed, except the price!

 7. Some cruise lines impose additional weight/age limits beyond those of the tour company.

 This most often happens to families with small children.
-The family will go on Alaska shore excursions and leave the small ones behind because they didn’t meet the age or weight limit.
+The family will go on the excursion and leave the small ones behind because they didn’t meet the age or weight limit.
 Then they get there and find out that everyone could have participated because the operator’s limits are lower.